 “So I close in saying that I might have been given a bad break, but I’ve got an awful lot to live for — Thank you.”
 Lou Gherig’s Baseball ‘Gettysburg Address’

-He died two years later, but left us with his gentle and elegant legacy.
+He died two years later, but left us with his brave, grateful, and graceful legacy.

 There are no effective treatments to halt or reverse the progression of ALS.
 However, there are treatments that help control symptoms and prevent unnecessary complications.
 One in particular, Riluzole, reduces damage to nerves by decreasing levels of glutamate — an amino acid that plays a key role in the neural pathways associated with learning and memory.
 This treatment prolongs survival by a few months but does not reverse any damage already done to motor neurons prior to a patient taking the medicine.